 Simply going to a major OTA site, such as Booking.com or Expedia, and manually searching for accommodation options could be enough for many hotels.
 You need to look at various results, involving a combination of the number adults staying, with/without children, meal options, one-off offers, just to name a few.
 The process may be tedious, but if your requirements are small, it could be all you need.

 The benefit of manual checking is that it can easily adapt to your specific needs.

 - You can quite literally dive into the gory details of every single rate offered.
 You can watch out for any special offers, coupons, or discounts requiring pre-registration (such as joining a mailing list).

 - You can expand your search away from the mainstream OTAs and into more niche ones.
-You could compare the prices of packaged holiday offers, investigate rates offered on hotel’s own booking engine, metasearch, etc.
+You could compare the price of packaged holiday offers; investigate the direct booking engine price offered on the hotel’s own website; investigate the price offered on metasearch engines; etc.